karptonite/geekcache/README.md

 -------

 A counter is a simple cache with the same methods as CacheItem, plus `increment()`.
 Incrementing is atomic; even if multiple processes increment at the same time, the total will remain correct.
-It can be built similarly to how the CacheItem is built, with the caveat that the only option available is memoization--Tags or grace periods are not available for counters, in order to more easily maintain atomic incrementing.
+It can be built similarly to how the CacheItem is built (counters have their own builder), with the caveat that the only option available is memoization--Tags or grace periods are not available for counters, in order to more easily maintain atomic incrementing.

 ```php
 <?php